Starring: Henry Fonda, Charles Bronson, Claudia Cardinale, Jason Robards

 Bronson and Fonda both gave great performances.
 Fonda felt genuinely cold and evil, and his facial expressions created some of the most intense shots.
 Bronson had the perfect balance of hawk-eyed observation and coiled strength.
 Leone originally offered that role to Clint Eastwood, and then James Coburn.

-I wasn’t into Claudia Cardinale as the female lead.
-She gave beautiful close-ups, but the excessive eye makeup and giant hair didn’t reflect the period.
+I wasn’t as into Claudia Cardinale as the female lead.
+She gave beautiful close-ups, but the excessive eye makeup and giant hair didn’t reflect the period and took me out of it.
 Yes, her character was a recently retired sex worker, but mascara wasn’t even invented for another 30 years.
-Her performance was okay, but felt flat and nowhere near the level of everyone else.
+Her performance was pretty decent, it’s just dwarfed by the powerhouses around her.

 From its opening scene, Once Upon a Time in the West immediately feels less spaghetti and more Western than Leone’s ‘Man With No Name’ trilogy.
 Not that there’s anything wrong with Spaghetti Westerns!
 The audio and cinematic quality in this film are just far superior to Leone’s earlier work.